muxinc/mux-ruby/docs/AssetsApi.md

 Delete an asset

-Deletes a video asset and all its data
+Deletes a video asset and all its data.

 ### Examples